-This program provides stimulating learning experiences to future leaders in the sport industry.
+This program provides stimulating learning experiences and professional development opportunities to future leaders in the sport industry.
 Students will acquire an understanding of profits as well as people, learning to function as change-leaders in their teams or organizations.
-Our instructors are scholars with real industry experience.
+Instructors in the program are scholars with real industry experience.

 Most courses include internships, assistantships, and class projects that require the student to investigate a problem and attempt to solve it through critical thinking.
-The Sport Management graduate will be able to:
+Sport Management graduates will be able to:

-- Demonstrate knowledge of current problems, trends, and issues in sport management in general and specifically in niche sport markets. - Demonstrate knowledge of the core concepts of socio-psychological aspects of sport, the marketing of sport, and such specific aspects as promotions, public relations, advertising, and sales as they relate primarily to niche areas of the sport industry. - Demonstrate ability to transfer theoretical knowledge into a practical application environment. - Demonstrate knowledge and ability to create a marketing plan. - Demonstrate knowledge of administration and leadership of sport facilities and events. - Demonstrate knowledge of communication and relationship in relation to leadership. - Understand and describe the need for continuing research in sport management.
+- Demonstrate knowledge of current problems, trends, and issues in sport management in general and specifically in niche sport markets. - Demonstrate knowledge of the core concepts of socio-psychological aspects of sport, the marketing of sport, and such specific aspects as promotions, public relations, advertising, and sales as they relate primarily to niche areas of the sport industry. - Demonstrate ability to transfer theoretical knowledge into a practical application environment. - Demonstrate knowledge and ability to create a marketing plan. - Demonstrate knowledge of administration and leadership of sport facilities and events. - Demonstrate knowledge of communication and relationship necessary in leadership. - Understand and describe the need for continuing research in sport management.